pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 ax.set_title("AR + Trend + Seasonality");
 ```

-The key to fitting this model is to understand that we're now passing in synthetic fourier features and that the model now expects a linear combination of those synthetic features even in the prediction step.
+The key to fitting this model is to understand that we're now passing in synthetic fourier features to help account for seasonality effects.
+This works because (roughly speaking) we're trying to fit a complex oscillating phenomena using a weighted combination of sine and cosine waves.
+So we add these sine waves and consine waves like we would add any other feature variables in a regression model.

+However, since we're using this weighted sum to fit the observed data, the model now expects a linear combination of those synthetic features **also** in the prediction step.
 As such we need to be able to supply those features even out into the future.
 This fact remains key for any other type of predictive feature we might want to add e.g. day of the week, holiday flag or any other.
+If a feature is required to fit the observed data the feature must be available in the prediction step too.

 ### Specifying the Trend + Seasonal Model